MicrosoftDocs/sql-docs/docs/linux/quickstart-install-connect-red-hat.md

 ## <a id="install"></a>Install SQL Server

 > [!NOTE]
-> The following commands for SQL Server 2017 points to the RHEL 8 repository.
+> RHEL 8 is supported for SQL Server 2017 starting with CU20.
+The following commands for SQL Server 2017 points to the RHEL 8 repository.
 RHEL 8 does not come preinstalled with python2, which is required by SQL Server.
 For more information, see the following blog on installing python2 and configuring it as the default interpreter: https://www.redhat.com/en/blog/installing-microsoft-sql-server-red-hat-enterprise-linux-8-beta.
 >
 > If you are using RHEL 7, change the path below to `/rhel/7` instead of `/rhel/8`.